Tom Lambert (rugby union): Professional career

-It was announced on 17 August 2022 that Lambert would return to his city of birth for the 2023 season, having signed with the NSW Waratahs.
+It was announced on 17 August 2022 that Lambert would return to his city of birth for the 2023 season, having signed with the New South Wales Waratahs.

 International career

 Born in Sydney and schooled at Trinity Grammar School, Lambert represented Australian Schools and was part of the Waratahs Academy before heading overseas to Scotland in 2020.

 Lambert represented Scotland’s under-20s side during the 2020 Six Nations, and signed with Glasgow Warriors on an academy contract before graduating to the main team in 2021.

 He was capped by Australia 'A' in 2023.